We recommend these specific courses for this entry route for two reasons:

 But because our online degrees are flexible, you’re free to choose other courses as long as they are part of this online Masters.

 You’ll be eligible to apply to transfer to the online Masters when you:

 - pass 30 credits’ worth of short courses from this Masters degree successfully

 - receive your official passing grades for these courses, and

 - meet this degree’s English language requirements if English is not your first language.

-If you fulfil these requirements, you should be able to transfer.
-The degree coordinator makes the final decision on degree transfers.
+If you fulfil these requirements, you can apply to transfer.
+The programme coordinator makes the final decision on degree transfers.

 The transfer process takes place once a year, in August only.

 The School will contact you during your studies to find out what your intentions are for the next term.
 It’s at this point you can apply to transfer in August.
 The School will support you through the transfer process.